 Throughout Georgia, state police are cracking down on drivers who operate vehicles under the influence of alcohol or drugs.
 If you are arrested for DUI, you face possible jail time, fines and a license suspension.
 But you also have the right to confront your accusers and fight the charges.
-At Hunter Rhodes, LLC, our criminal defense attorneys believe it’s vitally important to challenge the case against you.
+At Joseph T. Rhodes Law Firm, our criminal defense attorneys believe it’s vitally important to challenge the case against you.
 But to succeed, you need knowledgeable and skilled legal representation.
 Our Augusta attorneys have decades of experience in the Georgia state courts.
 We are ready to respond to your call and deliver the professional defense you deserve.

 Georgia does not differentiate between driving under the influence (DUI) and driving while intoxicated (DWI).
 If a driver is impaired from consuming alcohol, illicit drugs or even prescription medication, the authorities can charge DUI.